Journey rolls on for women in RVs as Nomadland rides high at Oscars

 There was a "dismal heaviness" to the pain portrayed in Nomadland, said Ms Cosme, the attorney, who suggested a sequel in which Fern is "fully actualised as a human being, and being actualised, she finds joy and contentment".

-That may not happen anytime soon, with Chloe Zhao (who became the historic first woman of colour on Sunday to win best director) having recently jumped from independent filmmaking to helming Marvel Comic's forthcoming Eternals.
+That may not happen any time soon, with Chloe Zhao - who became the first woman of colour on Sunday to win Best Director - having recently jumped from independent film-making to helming Marvel Comic's forthcoming Eternals.

 So it is up to the RVing women to write the next chapter on the road.
 Ms Wardell heads next to Colorado, South Dakota, Idaho and the Pacific Northwest for upcoming rallies.